Spirast/Spirast/README.md

 ## 🎮 Roblox Luau Developer

-I'm a passionate Roblox developer with 2 years of experience crafting engaging experiences using Luau.
-I specialize in creating efficient, maintainable code for Roblox games and systems.
+I am a dedicated Roblox developer with two years of experience in designing and implementing interactive experiences utilizing the Luau programming language.
+My expertise lies in developing efficient and maintainable code structures for Roblox games and associated systems.

 ## 🛠️ Skills & Tools

-### Languages
+### Programming Languages
-- **Luau** - Advanced proficiency with 2 years of experience
+- **Luau**: Advanced proficiency demonstrated over a period of two years.
-- **Lua** - Strong understanding of core language features
+- **Lua**: Strong comprehension of fundamental language constructs and features.

 ### Development Environment
-- **VSCode** - My primary IDE with extensions for Roblox development
+- **Visual Studio Code (VSCode)**: Primary integrated development environment (IDE) utilized, equipped with extensions specifically tailored for Roblox development.
-- **Rojo** - Experienced in using Rojo for syncing external code to Roblox Studio
+- **Rojo**: Proficient in employing Rojo for the synchronization of external codebases with Roblox Studio.
-- **Git/GitHub** - Version control and collaboration
+- **Git/GitHub**: Utilized for version control and collaborative software development.
-- **Pesde** - Package management for Roblox projects
+- **Pesde**: Experienced in package management for Roblox project dependencies.

 ## 🔧 Technical Expertise

-- **Game Systems Development** - Creating robust, scalable systems
+- **Game Systems Development**: Expertise in architecting robust and scalable systems for game functionality.
-- **UI Programming** - Designing responsive and intuitive user interfaces
+- **User Interface Programming**: Skilled in the design and implementation of responsive and intuitive user interfaces.
-- **Performance Optimization** - Writing efficient code for smooth gameplay
+- **Performance Optimization**: Proficient in writing code aimed at maximizing efficiency for enhanced gameplay smoothness.
-- **Object-Oriented Programming** - Designing maintainable class structures
+- **Object-Oriented Programming (OOP)**: Competent in structuring maintainable class hierarchies and abstraction layers.
-- **Memory Management** - Preventing memory leaks and optimizing resource usage
+- **Memory Management**: Adept at implementing strategies to prevent memory leaks and optimize resource utilization.

 ## 🚀 Workflow